 - a.
-Facilities in Canada that fall within Alaska Enroute Chart parameters and meet Alaska Enroute Charting requirements will be included in the Alaska Supplement; - b.
-Other facilities in Canada will be included in the appropriate supplement when requested by the appropriate authority; - c.
+Other Facilities in Canada will be included in the appropriate supplement if supported by U.S. Air Traffic operation requirements and requested by the appropriate authority; - b.
 The Pacific Supplement contains ATC procedures and terminal SID, STAR and IAP charts applicable to that area.